tao54tao/foodi/README.md

 ### How to publish new bulid Github Pages

-npm run deploy<br>
+'npm run deploy'<br>
 This will create an optimized production build and deploy to the github pages server.
 It will also push to github under the gh-pages branch.

 ### How to clone from github to new development machine

-git clone -b master --single-branch https://github.com/tao54tao/foodi.git foodi <br>
+'git clone -b master --single-branch https://github.com/tao54tao/foodi.git foodi'

 # Default Readme: